SvenBroeckling/phasesix-rulebook/published/rolls_en.md

 ### Bonus dice

 A character can have a certain number of bonus dice.
-These are determined by the templates (see [[chapter-create-a-character|Create a Character]]).
+These are determined by the templates (see [[chapter-create|Create a Character]]).
 Any number of bonus dice can be added to the dice of a roll.
 This can be done even if the actual roll has already failed.
 In this way, you can sacrifice one bonus die after another in order to achieve a success.

 In this way, a check can be made when the number of dice is 0 or less.